PRISM Glossary and Terms

 A public agency who is a member of the California State Association of Counties.

-California State Association of Counties Excess Insurance Authority is a Joint Powers Authority initially formed by CSAC to administer and manage the pooled coverage programs for the Members of CSAC.
+California State Association of Counties Excess Insurance Authority, now known as PRISM, is a Joint Powers Authority initially formed by CSAC to administer and manage the pooled coverage programs for the Members of CSAC.
 CSAC and CSAC EIA are separate legal entities and not affiliated.

 As defined by the Board of Certified Safety Professionals.

 Cumis refers to a lawsuit against the Cumis Insurance Society in which they were found to have controlled the defense attorney to the detriment of their insured.
 The court determined that the Society should have assigned separate counsel to represent the exclusive interests of the insured.
 The need for cumis counsel arises in situations where there are significant coverage issues and defense counsel is conflicted between his duty to his client and the obligations to the insurance carrier.

 A copy of transaction data stored on a server specifically structured for query and reporting.

 Amount of a loss that is the member's responsibility.
 The Program will pay the loss costs and invoice or charge the member after for the deductible amount.
 Currently, the carrier on the Primary Layer is responsible for costs associated with claims adjusting.
 Those costs are not considered towards satisfaction of the member's deductible.

 PRISM's Deductible Buy Down option in the General Liability 1 Program for members to buy down their higher Self-Insured Retention to a lower deductible.

 A defendant's denial to a complaint or cause of action.